 What Vehicles are Available?

 E10, a blend of 10% ethanol and 90% gasoline, can be used in any gasoline vehicle without modification.
-E85, however, must be used in FFVs.
-FFVs are available in over 50 makes and models at no extra cost to the purchaser.
-FFVs can sometimes be identified by a yellow gas cap or a small badge as indicated in the accompanying images.
+E85, however, must be used in a flex fuel vehicle (FFV).
+Currently, over 50 makes and models are available at no extra cost to the purchaser.
+FFVs may be identified by a yellow gas cap or a small badge as indicated in the accompanying images.